 Whenever possible, be smart about choosing the one that allows you for a decent layover during the day.
-You won’t be seeing nothing of Dubai in 4 hours or if your flight leaves at 6am!
+You won’t be seeing anything of Dubai in 4 hours or if your flight leaves at 6am!

 We booked a flight that landed in Dubai around 8am while our next flight to Bangkok was only at 11pm.
 We did this on purpose so that we could have the maximum of day hours as possible.
 Even counting with airport times, this gave us a good 12 hours to explore the city.